RedisLabs/redislabs-docs/content/stack/install/_index.md

 1. [Install a module package]({{<relref "/stack/install/add-module-to-cluster">}}) on the cluster.
 1. [Enable a module]({{<relref "/stack/install/add-module-to-database">}}) for a new database or [upgrade a module]({{<relref "/stack/install/upgrade-module">}}) in an existing database.

-For custom modules not packaged and certified by Redis, [package them with the RAMP utility]({{<relref "/stack/install/packaging-modules">}}) before installation on a Redis Enterprise cluster.